 )

-agent = VerifiableAg
+agent = VerifiableAgent(config)

 2. Generate a Verifiable Belief

-The `inquire` method prompts the LLM to be epistemically honest.
+The inquire method prompts the LLM to be epistemically honest.
 The agent must declare its confidence and provide a provenance chain.

 # Agent generates a structured belief